How much does it cost to sell a house in the ACT?

 Auction fees

-Selling your property at auction requires the services of a professional auctioneer, which can cost between $200 to $1,000 in the ACT.
+Selling your property at auction requires the services of a professional auctioneer, which can cost between $400 to $1,000 in the ACT.
+On average you can expect to pay around $600.
 Some agents bundle auctioneer costs into their fees – this is the case if an auction service is advertised as “free.”
 If you’re considering selling at auction, it's important to clarify with your agent if auctioneering fees are included or are an extra cost.

 Auctions require extensive marketing campaigns which can be a “hidden” cost of selling your home this way.
 To attract buyers for a competitive auction, you need to have a far-reaching marketing campaign in place well before the big day.
 Typically, the cost of marketing a $700,000 house for auction can be between $6,000 and $9,000.